|Homepage:||Click to visit|

 As no scheduled academic break exists in the University calendar, semester students are encouraged to travel following the program end date.
 Academic year students have a three-week break in December.

-A mandatory course load for one semester is four courses.
-Students are required to take Hindi at their level, as well as three additional courses either through the Study in India Program or by directly matriculating in regular University courses.
+Your other three classes will be either through the Study in India Program or by directly matriculating in regular University courses.
 Students who already speak Hindi also have the option of taking one of the other local languages, Urdu or Telugu.
 In addition, all students have the option of taking Basic Sanskrit as an elective.

 During orientation, students learn about Indian culture, history, and society through lectures and site visits (in four States of India) to such places as the Charminar, Golconda Fort, ancient mosques in Hyderabad, Mysore Maharaja's palace, Tipu Sultan's kingdom near Mysore, Chowmahalla Palace, and various temples.